 My initial task was to art direct the puppet construction, made by several artists willing to do me a BIG favor and work for far below their normal rates.
 Clay sculptures of the characters were created by effects wizard Thomas R. Dickens, who accomplished the task in record time.
 The sculptures were then delivered to the ingenious Steve Koch, who molded and cast them in foam rubber over a wire armature, and gave them a fabulous airbrush paint job.
 The final touch of clothing and hair was superbly done by Niki Matthews.
 Meanwhile, I created the Umblebum's underground home, the shoe-mobile, and final details such as Mr. Umblebum's mushroom "hair", in preparation for the shoot.
 When all the characters, the set, and props were ready, I lighted and photographed the pictures presented here, as well as some 3-D stereo versions.

 The Umblebums, like countless unrealized show pitches in Hollywood, never came to fruition.
 Creative artists of all disciplines are bound to be confronted with the philosophical concept of working free for others, gambling on the hope of furthering their career.
 Certainly people in the early stages of their careers are more likely to try this than seasoned professionals.
-All I know is, personal projects aside, this was the last spec work I ever did.
+All I know is, personal projects aside, this was the last and only spec work I ever did.